 Normally, what this means is that you already have a business plan with a well-defined target audience, and your marketing and sales plans and strategies have already been produced.
 At all costs, please remember this is a relevant tactical matter - and tool! - for you, but don’t confuse tactics for strategy as a list of the former will not comprise the latter.

-What’s relevant is that, for each product (and let’s just understand service, offer and brand every time we speak of a product here - it will make everyone’s lives easier) and for every market, your GTMs (let’s also just use the acronym for better ease) will need to be drafted in its unique essence of what that diverse product and market can provide and require.
+What’s relevant is that, for each product (and let’s just understand service, offer and brand every time we speak of a product here - it will make everyone’s lives easier) and for every market, your go to market (GTMs) will need to be drafted in its unique essence of what that diverse product and market can provide and require.

 In this sense, a new go to market strategy can even refer to an existing product that you are just looking to move to a new market altogether.

 Beyond the basics, the go-to-market strategy should give you something on which to fall back and signal whether you’re acting in the right direction, or have long deviated from the smartest most suitable approach overall.

 So far, the above might sound like a LOT of homework for one action.
 But, trust us, if you ever needed to spend time with something to prevent a waste of it and considerable resources, it’s knowing what you’ll bring and where you’ll do so.
 More importantly, this should NOT take long to do.

 Otherwise, and without proper planning, you might just come up with something that is unnecessary or that is being brought to the wrong audience; maybe you’ll come in early or late or find a saturated market with tons of similar efforts as your own.

 We will cover how to make the best of go-to-market presentations in this article.
 But, just as heads-up, the most important tip for GTM presentations is to craft them and present them when the time is right for it.
 Not before.